aehrc/smart-forms/documentation/docs/api/smart-forms-renderer/interfaces/QuestionnaireResponseStoreType.md

 Properties can be accessed for fine-grain details.
 Methods are usually used internally, using them from an external source is not recommended.

-## Method

-validateQuestionnaire - Used to validate the questionnaire response based on the questionnaire

-## Method

-buildSourceResponse - Used to build the source response when the form is first initialised

-## Method

-setUpdatableResponseAsPopulated - Used to set a pre-populated response as the current response

-## Method

-updateResponse - Used to update the current response

-## Method

-setUpdatableResponseAsSaved - Used to set a saved response as the current response

-## Method

-setUpdatableResponseAsEmpty - Used to set an empty response as the current response

-## Method

-destroySourceResponse - Used to destroy the source response  and reset all properties

 ## Properties

 ### buildSourceResponse()

 > **buildSourceResponse**: (`response`) => `void`

+Used to build the source response when the form is first initialised

 #### Parameters